-We have developed proprietary state-of-the-art Chemistry, Manufacturing and Controls ("CMC") and manufacturing capabilities that allow synthesis and purification of our products and product candidates to support both clinical development as well as commercialization.
-We continue to refine and optimize our manufacturing processes.
+We have developed proprietary state-of-the-art Chemistry, Manufacturing and Controls ("CMC") capabilities that allow manufacturing and testing of our products and product candidates to support both clinical development as well as commercialization.
+We continue to refine and optimize our manufacturing processes and test methods.
 We have entered into certain manufacturing and supply arrangements with third-party suppliers which will in part utilize these capabilities to support production of certain of our product candidates and their components.
-In 2017, we opened a facility in Andover, Massachusetts, which significantly enhanced our research and development manufacturing capabilities.
-However, we currently do not have internal large-scale Good Manufacturing Practices ("GMP") manufacturing capabilities to produce our products and product candidates for commercial and/or clinical use.
+We have also opened facilities over the past several years which significantly enhanced our research and development manufacturing capabilities.
+However, we currently do not have internal Good Manufacturing Practices ("GMP") manufacturing capabilities to produce our products and product candidates for commercial and/or clinical use.
 For our current and future manufacturing needs, we have entered into supply agreements with specialized contract manufacturing organizations (each a "CMO") to produce custom raw materials, the active pharmaceutical ingredients ("APIs"), drug product and finished goods for our products and product candidates for both commercial and clinical use.
 All of our CMO partners have extensive technical expertise, GMP experience and experience manufacturing our specific technology.

-For our commercial Duchenne programs, we have worked with our existing CMOs to increase product capacity from mid-scale to large-scale.
+For our commercial Duchenne program, we have worked with our existing CMOs to increase product capacity from mid-scale to large-scale.
 While there are a limited number of companies that can produce raw materials and APIs in the quantities and with the quality and purity that we require for our commercial products, based on our diligence to date, we believe our current network of CMOs are able to fulfill these requirements, and are capable of expanding capacity as needed.
 Additionally, we have, and will continue to evaluate further relationships with additional suppliers to increase overall capacity as well as further reduce risks associated with reliance on a limited number of suppliers for manufacturing.

 Our commercial products are distributed in the U.S. through a limited network of home infusion specialty pharmacy providers that deliver the medication to patients and a specialty distributor that distributes our products to hospitals and hospital outpatient clinics.
-With respect to the pre-commercial distribution of our products to patients outside of the U.S., we have contracted with third party distributors and service providers to distribute our products in certain countries through our EAPs.
+With respect to the precommercial distribution of our products to patients outside of the U.S., we have contracted with third party distributors and service providers to distribute our products in certain countries through our EAPs.
 We plan to continue building out our network for commercial distribution in jurisdictions in which our products are approved.

 Our gene therapy manufacturing capabilities have been greatly enhanced through partnerships with Thermo Fisher Scientific Inc. ("Thermo"), Catalent, Inc. ("Catalent") and Aldevron LLC ("Aldevron").
-We have adopted a hybrid development and manufacturing strategy in which we are building internal manufacturing expertise relative to all aspects of AAV-based manufacturing, including gene therapy and gene editing supply, while closely partnering with first-in-class manufacturing partners to expedite development and commercialization of our gene therapy programs.
-We expect that our partnerships with Thermo and Catalent will support our clinical and commercial manufacturing capacity for our micro-dystrophin Duchenne gene therapy programs and LGMD programs, while also acting as a manufacturing platform for potential future gene therapy programs.
+We have adopted a hybrid development and manufacturing strategy in which we have built internal process development expertise relative to all aspects of AAV-based manufacturing, including gene therapy and gene editing supply, while closely partnering with first-in-class manufacturing partners to expedite development and commercialization of our gene therapy programs.
+We expect that our partnerships with Thermo and Catalent will support our clinical and commercial manufacturing capacity for our SRP-9001 Duchenne program and LGMD programs, while also acting as a manufacturing platform for potential future gene therapy programs.
 The collaboration integrates process development, clinical production and testing, and commercial manufacturing.
-Aldevron is expected to provide GMP-grade plasmid for our SRP-9001 micro-dystrophin Duchenne gene therapy program and LGMD programs, as well as plasmid source material for future gene therapy programs, such as Charcot-Marie-Tooth ("CMT") and other neuromuscular and CNS related disorders.
+Aldevron is expected to provide GMP-grade plasmid for our SRP-9001 Duchenne program and LGMD programs, as well as plasmid source material for future gene therapy programs, such as Charcot-Marie-Tooth disease ("CMT") and other neuromuscular and CNS related disorders.